witnet/documentation/docs/tutorials/bitcoin-price-feed/5-compiling.md

 3. Try to compile the requests into Witnet bytecode.
 4. Put the bytecode into auxiliary Solidity contracts that you can import into your own contracts.
-5. Write [migration files][migrations] with default constructor arguments that you can later customize.
+5. Write [migration files][deploy] with default constructor arguments that you can later customize.

-If you go and look at the `contracts/requests` folder, you will notice a new file called `BitcoinPrice.sol`.
+If you now take a look in the `contracts/requests` folder, you will notice a new file called `BitcoinPrice.sol`.
 It will contain something like this:

 ```solidity